Jogimara and Sitabenga Caves: Painting

 There are eight panels of murals in Jogimara cave, most are badly faded.
 They were originally produced in three colors and cruder method than those found taught in the earliest known Indian texts on painting such as the Chitrasutras and Chitralakshana.
 The original paintings were repainted over by someone with an intention to restore and enhance it.
 This effort likely happened in the second half of the 1st millennium CE.

 The original paintings lacked a base coating such as those found in Ajanta and other caves of India.
 At the Jogimara cave, the murals show a white base of lime.
 The painter sketched his (or her) ideas with an outline, which was done in red.
 The fresco was completed using three colors – red, yellow and black.
 According to Beglar, who visited these caves before Bloch and other scholars, the murals were made from five colors – yellow, two shades of red, brown, black and green.

-According to Asit Halder – a famed painter on his own merit and one who accompanied the British archaeologists to this site, the paintings here are nothing like Ajanta or other religious cave sites in India.
+According to Asit Halder – a famed painter who accompanied the British archaeologists to this site, the paintings here are nothing like Ajanta or other religious cave sites in India.

 The mural panels are damaged.
 The total number of panels and what they represent, is subject to interpretation.
 The key features are, according to Vincent Smith: